musajoshua/AsyncStorage-Handler/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used directly or indirectly.
 * Inspiration
 * etc